 Secondary electromagnetic field decays rapidly with the distance (height of the sensors) - as $z^{-2} - z^{-5}$ depending on the shape of the conductors and, at certain height, signals from the ground sources become comparable with instrumental noise.
 Levelling errors or precision of levelling can lead sometimes to appearance of artificial resistivity anomalies when data were collected at high instrumental altitude.
-Application of threshold height values allows excluding such data from an apparent resistivity calculation, though not completely.
+Application of threshold allows excluding such data from an apparent resistivity calculation, though not completely.
 It's particularly noticeable in low frequencies datasets.
-Resistivity data were visually inspected; artificial anomalies associated with high altitude measurements were manually removed and then levelled.

-Data, recorded at the height above 100 m were considered as non-reliable and removed, giving white areas on the resistivity maps.
-Revised resistivity data were gridded with a cell size 50 m and 3x3 convolution filter was applied to smooth the grids.
+Data, recorded at the height above 100 m were considered as non-reliable and removed.
+Remaining resistivity data were visually inspected; artificial anomalies associated with high altitude measurements were manually removed and then levelled.
+Revised resistivity data were gridded with a cell size 50 m and 3x3 convolution filter was applied to smooth the resistivity grids for 34000, 6600, 7000 Hz.
+Batterworth filter was applied to smooth the resistivity grids for 880 and 980 Hz.